Bobby Wilson (baseball): Return to Texas

 On May 3, 2016, the Tigers traded Wilson back to Texas in exchange for pitcher Chad Bell.
 Wilson was effective in his return, hitting .250 with two grand slams.
 Wilson was designated for assignment after the Texas Rangers acquired all star catcher Jonathan Lucroy from the Milwaukee Brewers.

-Return to Tampa
+Tampa Bay Rays (second stint)

-On August 4, 2016, the Tampa Bay Rays claimed Wilson off waivers from the Texas Rangers and added him to the 40-man roster.
+On August 4, 2016, the Tampa Bay Rays claimed Wilson off waivers from the Rangers.
 He was activated on the 25-man roster on August 5.
 Wilson finished his 2016 with a .230 batting average.
 On November 14, Wilson elected free agency after clearing outright waivers.

 Los Angeles Dodgers

-Wilson signed with the Los Angeles Dodgers as a minor league free agent in advance of the 2017 season.
+On January 3, 2017, Wilson signed a minor league contract with the Los Angeles Dodgers organization.
 He was assigned to the Triple-A Oklahoma City Dodgers to begin the season.
 In 75 games, he hit .243 with 11 homers and 45 RBI.
+Wilson elected free agency following the season on November 6.

 Minnesota Twins

 On November 30, 2017, Wilson signed a minor league contract with the Minnesota Twins.
-Wilson became the backup catcher to Mitch Garver after Jason Castro was ruled out for the rest of the 2018 season after suffering a torn meniscus injury.
+Wilson became the backup catcher to Mitch Garver after Jason Castro was ruled out for the rest of the 2018 season after suffering a torn meniscus.